kachki/TabCloset/README.md

 # TABCloset Chrome Extension

-TABCloset is a Chrome extension that helps you save, organize, and relaunch groups of URLs.
-Perfect for knowledge workers, students, and power users who need to manage multiple sets of tabs for different workflows.
+TABCloset is a sleek and modern Chrome extension designed to help you save, organize, annotate, and relaunch groups of URLs.
+It's perfect for knowledge workers, students, and power users who need to manage multiple sets of tabs for different workflows, with a visually appealing and highly functional interface.

 ## Features

-- 🗂 Create and manage groups of related links
+- 🗂 **Enhanced Group Management**: Create and manage groups of related links with a two-column card layout for improved organization.
-- 🔗 Save links with titles and notes
+- 🔗 **Smart Link Saving**: Easily save the current tab to any group, with automatic title and URL capture.
+- ✨ **Intuitive UI**: Enjoy a streamlined and modern design with rounded corners for the extension popup and dynamic sizing.
-- 📂 Open all links in a group with one click
+- 🚀 **Quick Access**: Open all links in a group with a single click, or double-click individual links to open them.
-- 🎨 Clean and modern user interface
-- 💾 Local storage for your data
+- 📝 **Detailed Link Control**: Add notes to remember why you saved each link, and use individual 'Open' (↗️), 'Note' (📝), and 'Delete' (🗑️) buttons for precise management.
+- 😄 **Emoji Customization**: Personalize your groups with a dedicated emoji keyboard for easy selection.
+- 🌗 **Night Mode**: Toggle between light and dark themes for a comfortable browsing experience, with theme preference persistence.
+- 🔄 **Drag-and-Drop Reordering**: Easily reorder your groups by dragging and dropping them into your preferred arrangement.
+- 🖼️ **Dynamic Icons**: The extension features dynamic image icons for the dark mode toggle and is accessible via a custom icon in your browser toolbar.
+- 💾 **Local Storage**: All your groups and links are safely stored locally in your browser.

 ## Installation

-1. Clone or download this repository
+1. Clone or download this repository.
-2. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right
+3. Enable "Developer mode" using the toggle in the top right corner.
-4. Click "Load unpacked" and select the extension directory
+4. Click the "Load unpacked" button and select the root directory of the cloned extension.

 ## Usage

-1. Click the TABCloset icon in your Chrome toolbar
+1. Click the TABCloset icon in your Chrome toolbar to open the extension popup.
-2. Create a new group using the "New Group" button
-3. Add links to your group with the "Add Link" button
+2.  **Create a New Group**: Click the "+" button in the header.
+Enter a group name and choose an emoji using the pop-up emoji keyboard.
+3.  **Add Links**: Open a group by clicking on its card.
+The current tab will appear as a potential addition.
+Click "Save Here" to add it.
+4.  **Manage Links**: Within a group's link list:
+    *   Double-click a link to open it in a new tab.
+    *   Click the '↗️' icon to open a specific link.
+    *   Click the '📝' icon to add or edit notes for a link.
+    *   Click the '🗑️' icon to delete a link.
-4. Click on any link to open it, or use "Open All" to launch all links in a group
+    *   Click "Open All" to launch all links in the group.
-5. Add notes to remember why you saved each link
+5.  **Reorder Groups**: Drag and drop group cards to change their order in the main view.
+6.  **Toggle Dark Mode**: Click the moon/sun icon in the header to switch between light and dark themes.

 ## Development

 The extension is built using:

-- HTML/CSS/JavaScript
+*   HTML/CSS/JavaScript
-- Chrome Extensions API
+*   Chrome Extensions API
-- Chrome Storage API
+*   Chrome Storage API
+*   `emoji-picker-element` library for emoji selection

 ## License